tc39/proposal-arraybuffer-transfer/README.md

 }, 50);
 ```

 Depending on the time taken for `await validate(arrayBuffer)`, the validation result may be stale due to the callback passed to `setTimeout`.
-A defensive approach would copy the input first, but this is markedly less performance:
+A defensive approach would copy the input first, but this is markedly less performant:

 ```javascript
 function validateAndWriteSafeButSlow(arrayBuffer) {